113ll3/Ibmclouddocscli/reference/ibmcloud/cli_virtual_server.md

 ```
 {: codeblock}

-This command performs a power on for virtual server instance with ID `12345678`.
+This command powers on a virtual server instance with ID `12345678`.

 ## ibmcloud sl vs ready
 {: #sl_vs_ready}

-Check if a virtual server instance is ready for use.
+Check whether a virtual server instance is ready for use.
 ```
 ibmcloud sl vs ready IDENTIFIER [OPTIONS]
 ```